 What should I do if parts don't fit properly during assembly?

 Never force parts - this always leads to damage.
-First check if you are trying to mount the parts in the right way according to the instructions.
+First check if you're trying to mount the parts the right way according to the instructions.
 Carefully sand away excess material with fine sandpaper, or use a file for stubborn cases.
 Test the fit regularly during sanding to avoid removing too much.

 How do I maintain my model building tools for long-term use?